 Is La Linea good for vegetarians?

 Better than the reputation suggests.
 Most menus del dia include vegetable starters, salads, and egg dishes.
-The tortilla espanola is universally vegetarian.
-Dedicated vegetarian restaurants are rare, but most places will accommodate requests.
+The tortilla española is universally vegetarian.
+Dedicated vegetarian restaurants are rare in the city, but most places will accommodate requests.

 What is pescaito frito and where do I find it?

-Pescaito frito is the local mixed fried fish dish, dusted in light flour and cooked in olive oil.
-Find it at freidurías (frying shops), beach chiringuitos near Playa de la Atunara, and bars near the port area.
+Pescaito frito is the local mixed fried fish dish, lightly dusted in frying flour and cooked in olive oil.
+Find it at freidurías (frying shops), beach chiringuitos near Playa de la Atunara, and bars in the La Atunara fishing quarter.
 It is the dish most associated with this stretch of the Andalucian coast.

 Can I pay by card at La Linea restaurants?